Significant as well as lesser events worth remembering have occurred in or affected Ravensworth.

 Regional reference map and description of military activities impacting Ravensworth in Northern Virginia – Braddock District in the Civil War (A Look Back at Braddock)

-- June 1, 1861 – Captain John Quincy Marr, 17th Virginia Infantry, killed by Union cavalry in skirmish at Fairfax Count House, the first Confederate officer to die in the war.
-2
+- June 1, 1861 – Captain John Quincy Marr, 17th Virginia Infantry, killed by Union cavalry in skirmish at Fairfax Court House (Providence), the first Confederate officer to die in the war.
+3

 - July 16-21, 1861 – Two of the five Union divisions (2nd and 5th) engaged in the July 21 First Battle of Manassas/Bull Run marched through Ravensworth, camping in Annandale – over 10,000 soldiers, artillery and supply wagons on Columbia Pike, Little River Turnpike and Braddock Road advancing to battle and retreating after defeat.